gavinIRL/RHBot/README.md

 Alongside the DCW application (specifically the bot playground and creation aspect of DCW), I have an interest in assessing the automation of certain tasks.
 More specifically I have an interest in the efficiency of automating tasks in comparison to manually doing them.
 This bot application is intended as a learning experience for useful automation with a reasonably complex set of situations.
 The approaches to be taken include bot image recognition (probably using OpenCV or similar) and also the standard fixed-sequence movement patterns (using PyAutoGUI and/or PyDirectInput).

 ## Current Status
-* Version 1: In Progress
+* Version 1: Completed
-* Version 2: Not Started
+* Version 2: In Progress
 * Version 3: Not Started
 * Version 4: Not Started
 * Version 5: Not Started

 ## Plans
 ### Version 1 - Follower Bot
-Will detect the position of the player-controlled character in the same party and aim to move to that character's location.
+Will detect the position of the player-controlled character in the same party and move to that character's location.

 ### Version 2 - Follower Bot with Loot Pickup
 Version 1 with the additional ability to detect and pick up all loot objects.